 Cast iron is not impossible to weld, although many that attempt to do so end up with cracked welds.
 The reason welding cast iron is a big challenge is that it contains up to 4% carbon.
-This is an insane amount, considering that any material with a carbon content above 0.30% is already considered “high carbon” and prone to cracking if proper procedures are not followed.
+This is an insane amount, considering that any material with a carbon content above 0.30% is already considered “medium carbon” and prone to cracking if proper procedures are not followed.
 So how do we weld cast iron?

 Most welding done on cast iron is to repair cracks.
 It is good practice to find the ends of the crack and drill a small hole to prevent further crack propagation.
 Ensure drilling of these holes is done carefully.
 Also, it is important to grind out the crack.
 If the material is thick and there is a hairline crack on the surface we would not be able to weld and penetrate to get to the bottom of the crack.
 Therefore, we need to open up the crack and create a groove.
 The Procedure Handbook of Arc Welding recommends a gap of 1/8″ and a land of 1/16″ for repairing cracks extending through thick cast iron parts.

 Since cast iron has a very high carbon content we need to cool it very slowly after welding or we should weld it in a manner that keeps it cool enough.
 Anything above 1450F is not desirable.
 The welding arc is much hotter than this, so we need to insure we don’t keep the temperate too high for too long.
 We do this by welding short lengths at a time.
 An inch long weld is recommended.
 Then wait and let it cool down before welding the next segment.

 If you have the ability to preheat the part do it.
 Heat the entire casting to at least 500F.
 A range of 500 – 1200F is what you should aim for.
 As mentioned above we want to weld in one-inch increments.
 It is also helpful to peen the weld as this prevents the build-up of residual stresses which can cause cracking.
 This is done by introducing compressive stresses by making indentation on the weld.